-This SHAVING CREAM WRITING TRAY is a fun way for preschoolers to learn how to write letters and numbers and for school age kids to practice their sight words and spelling.
-The shaving cream provides a wonderful sensory experience while kids learn.
-Add in some candy canes and a few polar animals to put a snowy winter spin on the activity.
+A Shaving Cream Writing Tray is a fun way for preschoolers to learn to write letters and numbers, and for school age kids to practice sight words and spelling.
+The shaving cream provides a sensory experience while kids learn and the candy canes and toy animals put a snowy winter spin on the activity.

 My kids love using sensory trays to practice their writing skills, so we’re always thinking up creative new ways to make them.
-In the past, we’ve used salt, coffee grounds and even candy sprinkles in our writing trays.
+In the past, we’ve used salt, sand and candy sprinkles in our writing trays.